Tag Archives: GCSE

 • Opposite = Adjacent x Tangent

-As long as you know the angle and the length of the opposite or adjacent side, you can work out the length of the other one of those two sides.
+As long as you know the angle and the length of the opposite or adjacent side, you can work out the length of the other one.

 • Unknown: adjacent